Independence. Innovation. Awareness.

 It's the people that matter

 The real success of the Industrial Revolution in the Schuylkill River Heritage Area should be attributed to the men and women who labored in its factories and mines.
-Immigrants from around the globe flooded the docks in Philadelphia and New York during the 19th and 20th centuries hoping to find work in the region\'s burgeoning mills and coal fields.
+Immigrants from around the globe flooded the docks in Philadelphia and New York during the 19th and 20th centuries hoping to find work in the region's burgeoning mills and coal fields.
 In the anthracite region, German and Welsh miners helped to open the earliest mines and were quickly followed by Scots-Irish, Italians, Slovaks, Lithuanians, Greeks and others in record numbers.
-Each group spoke a different language, ate different foods, worshipped a different god, and yet coexisted in the same communities and shared similar experiences.
+Each group spoke a different language, ate different foods, worshiped a different god, and yet coexisted in the same communities and shared similar experiences.
 This diversity was mirrored in communities up and down the river and today millions of Americans can trace their ancestral roots to the Schuylkill River Heritage Area.

 The roots of the nation's environmental movement can be traced to the people, places, and events of the Schuylkill River Heritage Area.
 It was here that naturalists like John Bartram and John Audubon began to document their surroundings in an attempt to understand our world.
 In the 19th-century, the City of Philadelphia took a pioneering step by purchasing land along the Schuylkill River with the sole intention of protecting the river as a source of drinking water.
 Nearly a century later the Commonwealth of Pennsylvania and the United States government embarked on the nation's first and largest environmental cleanup project on the Schuylkill River.
 Our nation's conservation ethics and environmental responsibility were born here.

 Understanding Our World